goauthentik/authentik/website/docs/index.md

 ## Screenshots

-authentik can use Light or Dark mode the Admin interface and the User interface.
+authentik can use Light or Dark mode for the Admin interface and the User interface.

 | Light                            | Dark                            |
 | -------------------------------- | ------------------------------- |